Craigharrison79/MS2-Quiz-Game/README.md

 #### The design of the game:

 As the designer of this game, I wanted to build a simple and clean-looking design.
 A user-friendly interface that any player of any age could just start playing.
 As this is my first project in Javascript, I wanted to start to understand how javascript works without overwhelming myself with too many complex and detailed procedures.
-I want to provide an enjoyable and stimulating game that the player/players would want to play again and again.
+I wanted to provide an enjoyable and stimulating game that the player/players would want to play again and again.

 #### Design Goals:

- - A fun and easy to play the game that all ages can play.
+ - A fun and easy to play game that all ages can play.
  - To be able to educate the players as they play the game.
  - To be able to play the game multiple times and still be challenged.
- - To have a player want to play again to better his/her score.
+ - To have the player want to play the game again to better his/her score.
  - Build something I am proud of.
  - To understand and use effectively the knowledge for the course.